dotnet/docfx/Documentation/tutorial/walkthrough/advanced_walkthrough.md

 }
 ```

-Example of preventing words from breaking across lines:
+Example of preventing words from breaking across lines for an HTML template:

 ```
 article h1, h2, h3, h4, h5, h6 {